pheeeeee/hypergraph4ts/README.md

 # Hyper-Graphical Models for Time-Series Analysis

-This repository is the official implementation of [Hyper-Graphical Models for Time-Series Analysis](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of [Hyper-Graphical Models for Time-Series Analysis].

 ## Requirements